hacknlove/orgasmoproject/docs/GettingStarted/Drivers.md

 The path of the method on the driver matches the full path+filename of the file on the driver's folder.

-_`/drivers/my-driver/page/getPageConfig.export.ts` will define the method `page.getPageConfig` for the driver `my-driver`_
+_`/driver/my-driver/page/getPageConfig.export.ts` will define the method `page.getPageConfig` for the driver `my-driver`_

-## Driver composition
+## driver composition

-Driver composition is the mechanism by which the actual driver takes methods from many drivers.
+driver composition is the mechanism by which the actual driver takes methods from many driver.

 ### Common directory

-No matter what driver(s) do you set, all the methods defined inside the `/drivers/common` directory will be loaded into the actual driver.
+No matter what driver(s) do you set, all the methods defined inside the `/driver/common` directory will be loaded into the actual driver.

 ### Internal driver named after an External driver

-When the same driver name can identify both an external driver and an internal driver, methods from both drivers will be loaded into the actual driver.
+When the same driver name can identify both an external driver and an internal driver, methods from both driver will be loaded into the actual driver.

 This is very convenient for override an external driver.

-_For instance the file `/drivers/@orgasmo/mongo/page/getPageConfig.export.js` would override the method `page.getPageConfig` of the driver `@orgasmo/mongo`_
+_For instance the file `/driver/@orgasmo/mongo/page/getPageConfig.export.js` would override the method `page.getPageConfig` of the driver `@orgasmo/mongo`_

 ### Overriding order